pawargb/ZipCam/README.md

-# SpaceSaver Privacy Policy
+# ZipCam Privacy Policy

-**Last Updated: March 23, 2025**
+**Last Updated: April 1, 2025**

-SpaceSaver ("we" or "our") operates the SpaceSaver mobile application.
+ZipCam ("we" or "our") operates the ZipCam mobile application.
 This policy outlines how we handle your data.

 ## 1. Information We Collect
 - **Camera Access**: To capture photos.